Gammer0909/ConsoleGraphics/README.md

  Current planned Features are-
   1. To simplify making Y/N statements ✅
-  2. Ability to make games through animations
+  2. Ability to make games through animations ✅ (Kind of, with a lot of determination)
   3. Ability to handle input for games